How does Lifetime Health Cover work?

 Once you turn 31, a 2% loading is added to your hospital cover premium for every year you’re without hospital cover.
 This is called the Lifetime Health Cover (LHC) loading.

-To avoid this loading, just take out hospital cover by July 1st following your 31st birthday, which is called your base day.
+To avoid this loading, you can take out hospital cover by July 1st following your 31st birthday, which is called your base day.

 For example, if you wait until 35 to get hospital cover, your loading will be 10%.
 So, a $100 monthly hospital premium would become $110 with the added loading.